Exact Reduction of the Generalized Lotka-Volterra Equations via Integral and Algebraic Substitutions: Exact dimension reduction

+For the remainder of the paper, we will focus on IS, as opposed to AS.
+The techniques and results between the two methods are quite similar.
+An advantage of IS is its notational convenience (as described in Remark~\ref{rem:fun}): the reduced equations preserve the structure of the original ones, which simplifies tracking the reductions, in theory.

-In a similar way, we can reduce any generalized LV system of $S$ species to one of $S-1$ species.
-As an aside, note that this level of reduction, from $S$ to $S-1$ equations, can happen when the ODEs describe the dynamics of fractional concentrations.
-In that case, the extra constraint that $\sum_{i=1}^S x_i = 1$ readily allows for a reduction to $S-1$ equations, since, for example, $x_S$ can be expressed as $x_S = 1 - \sum_{i=1}^{S-1} x_i$.
-In this work, however, there is no such restriction on the concentrations, and yet such a reduction is always possible.
-I present it here because reductions from two to one equation and from $S$ to $S-1$ are similar.
+\begin{remark}[$(\beta,\beta-1)-reducibility$] In a similar way, we can reduce any generalized LV system of $\beta$ species to one of $\beta-1$ species.
+Note that this level of reduction, from $\beta$ to $\beta-1$ equations, can happen when the ODEs describe the dynamics of fractional concentrations.
+In that case, the extra constraint that $\sum_{i=1}^\beta x_i = 1$ readily allows for a reduction to $\beta-1$ equations, since, for example, $x_\beta$ can be expressed as $x_\beta = 1 - \sum_{i=1}^{\beta-1} x_i$.
+In this work, however, there is no such restriction on the concentrations, and yet such a reduction is always possible. \end{remark}